magento/merchdocs/src/shipping/magento-shipping.md

    -  The required fields when creating a new location have been expanded to prevent issues during Quote, Book, and Dispatch steps with certain carriers.

-   -  A Timezones section have been added to address issues with the display of Opening and Closing hours for Click & Collect and to improve Dispatch processes.
+   -  A Timezones section has been added to address issues with the display of Opening and Closing hours for Click & Collect and to improve Dispatch processes.

 #### Batch Processing

--  Updated the user interface to better to better demonstrates the steps which need to be completed.
-Add-On’s and International Details can now be filled out in their own sections.
+-  Updated the user interface to better demonstrate the steps which need to be completed.
+Add-Ons and International Details can now be filled out in their own sections.

 - In-depth error messaging and visual representation of actions / values which are required have now been added.
 Field validation occurs at the time of entry as well as when the Batch Process is “Finished”.